dwiepert/naip-w2v2/README.md

 Default run mode will also freeze the base W2V2 model and only finetune the classification head.
 This can be altered with `--freeze`.

 We also include the option to use a different hidden state output as the input to the classification head.
 This can be specified with `--layer` and must be an integer between 0 and `model.n_states` (or -1 to get the final layer).
 This works in the `W2V2ForSpeechClassification` class by getting a list of hidden states and indexing using the `layer` parameter.
 Additionally, you can add a shared dense layer prior to the classification head(s) by specifying  `--shared_dense` along with `--sd_bottleneck` to designate the output size for the shared dense layer.
+Note that the shared dense layer is followed by ReLU activation.
+Furthermore, if `shared_dense` is False, it will create an Identity layer so as to avoid if statements in the forward loop.

 Classification head(s) can be implemented in the following manner:
 1. Specify `--clf_bottleneck` to designate output for initial linear layer